CLASS-SZ/class_sz/README.rst

 One just needs to set the path to class_sz properly at the beginning of tSZ_varying_params.py, and it should run.

-The current gcc version used in the makefile is gcc-10.
-But this  can be changed easily to any gcc version that is available to you.
-There is two modifications:
-1) Line 20 of Makefile: CC = gcc-XX (where XX=10 in my case.)
-2) Line 12 of python/setup.py: replace 'gcc-10' with, e.g., 'gcc-XX'.

 Support